GSA-TTS/identity-handbook/_articles/appdev-proofing-ruby-worker-jobs.md

 ### Logging

-Logging for the workers will go to `log/production.log` just like the IDP web hosts, which will be ingested into Cloudwatch.
+Logging for the workers will go to `log/production.log` just like the IdP web hosts, which will be ingested into Cloudwatch.

 GoodJob logs job durations by default.

 ## Deploys

-The code for the workers lives in the same repository as the IDP, but is deployed to separate worker instances.
+The code for the workers lives in the same repository as the IdP, but is deployed to separate worker instances.

 ## Configuration